跳至主要内容

 21. Personalization

-Knowing who your customers are and what they want can transform good service into great service.
-Successful customer service management prioritizes the creation of customer profiles so all agents know a customer’s brand history, demographic details, and needs.
+Successful customer service management prioritizes creating customer profiles so all agents know a customer’s brand history, demographic details, and needs.
 Use these profiles to correctly spell or pronounce names, provide location-specific services, and tailor communication.

 22. Creativity